etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

                             std::string const &key, int64_t revision);
 ```

+Note that if grpc timeout is set, `campaign()` will return an timeout error response if it
+cannot acquire the election ownership within the timeout period.
+Otherwise will block until
+become the leader.

 The `Observer` returned by `observe()` can be use to monitor the changes of election ownership.
 The observer stream will be canceled when been destructed.